Despite the rhetoric, the Greek-Turkish armed conflict is seen as distant - ExBulletin

 Filis agreed that the Turkish elections were among the reasons for Erdogan’s verbal escalation.
 But, he noted, it was the first time Greece had appeared so prominently in public discourse ahead of a national vote.

-Ankara has recently focused on the militarization of Greece’s eastern Aegean islands, saying international treaties prohibit the presence of armed forces.
+Ankara has recently focused on the militarization of the Greek islands in the eastern Aegean, saying international treaties prohibit the presence of armed forces.
 Greece counters that it adheres to the treaties and must defend the islands against potential attack from Turkey, which maintains a large military force on its neighboring coast.

 Turkey is building a story, a narrative, so it can (potentially) attribute its own act of aggression against Greece to self-defense, Filis said, a tactic that has many similarities to what Russia has done and made in Ukraine.